 That Was My Hand!!!

-It was the summer of 1967 or 1968 and we were spending some time on the farm as usual during the summer.
-The four youngest had spent the day doing normal farm stuff.
-Building and braking stuff, fighting, maybe shooting our BB Guns and riding bikes.
-I’m sure we also looked for sparrow nests, but that’s a story on the Farm Stories page.
+It was the summer of 1967 or 1968, and we spent some of the summer on the farm as usual.
+The four youngest had spent the day doing normal farm stuff—building and breaking stuff, fighting, maybe shooting our BB Guns and riding bikes.
+We also looked for sparrow nests, but that’s a story on the Farm Stories page.

 Grain Storage